My Mom Expects Me To Remember Everything And To Be "Always-On". (Executive Function Tax Reality)

 My mom wakes me up before I naturally wake to inform me about something lost.
 Wants me to find it immediately.

 This is far more draining due to the abruptness of the switch.
 I just woke up.
-Now I'm trying to find something quickly for my impatient family, hoping they won't get mad or upset.
+Now I'm trying to find something quickly hoping they won't get mad or upset, which often happens if I'm not hasty enough or forget a step (Which my burnout state significantly impacts nearly everything I try to recall)

-Taken from a restful state to an immediately alert one—especially for minor tasks that could easily be handled later in the day.
-This drains most of my energy before I even start my day.
+Taken from a restful state to an immediately alert one—especially for minor tasks that could easily be handled later in the day, this drains most of my energy before I even start my rest of my day, as well as contribute to headaches that I have noticed, which I also picked up as a sign of being overwhelmed since my brain has to essentially "reboot" itself even in small moments.

 What Neurotypicals Don't Understand